Modulo 2 congruences for partitions with initial repetitions: Modulo 2 congruences

 The series on the right-hand side is the same as the series expansion for $\sum\limits_{n = 0}^{\infty}c_{3}(n)q^{n}$ and so Theorem \ref{same0} is valid for $c_{11}(n)$, i.e.

 and

-Let $c_{12}(n)$ denote the number of partitions of $n$ in which either \begin{enumerate} \item[(a)] all parts are distinct and even parts are greater than 2\\ or \item[(b)] the largest part $j$ appears exactly three times if $j \equiv 0 \pmod{2}$, and appears three or four times if $j \equiv 1 \pmod{2}$, all positive even integers $< j$ appear exactly twice, all positive odd integers $< j$ appear two or three times, all even parts $>j$ are actually at least $2j + 4$ in part size and distinct, odd parts $> j$ are distinct. \end{enumerate} We have: \begin{theorem} For all $n\geq 0$,
+Let $c_{12}(n)$ denote the number of partitions of $n$ in which either \begin{enumerate} \item[(a)] all parts are distinct and greater than or equal to 2\\ or \item[(b)] the largest repeated part $j$ appears exactly three times if $j \equiv 0 \pmod{2}$, and appears three or four times if $j \equiv 1 \pmod{2}$, all positive even integers $< j$ appear exactly twice, all positive odd integers $< j$ appear two or three times, all even parts $>j$ are actually at least $2j + 2$ in part size and distinct, odd parts $> j$ are distinct and no odd part is equal to $2j+1$. \end{enumerate} We have: \begin{theorem} For all $n\geq 0$,

 \end{theorem}

 We have